indyavik/editable-theme-cursor-base/README.md

-# Theme1 - Editable Website Template
+# Theme-1-Sections - Editable Website Template with Section Management

-A Next.js website template with **in-place editing capabilities** for easy content management without a traditional CMS.
+A Next.js website template with **in-place editing capabilities** and **section-level management** for easy content management without a traditional CMS.

 ## 🎯 Features

 - **In-place text editing** - Click any text to edit directly on the page
+- **Section-level management** - Add, remove, and reorder entire sections
 - **Image upload functionality** - Upload and replace images with hover overlay
 - **Preview mode toggle** - Switch between viewing and editing modes
 - **Real-time character limits** - Enforce content constraints as you type
 - **Auto-save to localStorage** - Changes persist across browser sessions
 - **Publish/Discard system** - Save changes permanently or revert
 - **Schema-driven editing** - Only fields marked as `editable: true` can be modified
+- **Section picker modal** - Choose from available section types when adding new sections
+- **Confirmation dialogs** - Safe section removal with confirmation prompts

 ## 🚀 Quick Start